 - Canned vegetables

-spores, they will grow in the baby's body and produce the toxin.
-Unlike adults and older children, infants become sick from toxin produced by bacteria growing in their own intestines.
+If a baby swallows the spores, they will grow and make the toxin.
+Unlike adults and older children, babies become sick from toxins growing in their bowels.
 Honey is a prime source of infant botulism.
-Other sources include soil and dust.
+Other sources are soil and dust.

-- A wound can become infected with the bacteria, but this is rare in the United States.
-The toxin then travels to other parts of the body through the bloodstream.
+Wound infection in the US is rare, but it can happen.
+The toxin travels to other parts of the body through the bloodstream.

-In some cases, the source of the bacteria is unknown.
+In some cases, the cause is unknown.

 is also a potential bioterrorism agent.

-Symptoms begin in the face and eyes, and progress down both sides of the body.
-If left untreated, muscles in the arms, legs, and torso, as well as those used in breathing become unable to move.
-Death can occur.
+Symptoms start in the face and eyes, then move down both sides of the body.
+Without care, muscles in the arms, legs, and torso will not move.
+This involves muscles that help you breathe.
+Botulism can be deadly.

-Symptoms can range from mild to severe and include:
+Symptoms range from mild to serious.